raspberry-pi-maker/easywsclient/README.md

 <br><br>

-The close function immediately closes the socket after sending an close frame to the server.
+The close function immediately closes the socket after sending a close frame to the server.
 ```c++
 // Original
    void close() {